cmu-phil/py-tetrad/pytetrad/R/DOCUMENTATION.md

 print(ts$get_pcalg())

 ```
-On a Mac, after you've run the script once, look at the line in the script where it says:
+After you've run the script once, look at the line in the script where it says:

 ts$run_fges()